Natural pinnacle of my wandering through China.

 Unfortunately, it happened that we climbed not just to the top of the mountain, but also into the middle of a cloud.
 The visibility reduced to 30-50 meters at best, and it was raining.

 Not much we could do about it, we went to see the trails that we originally planned.

 Every single feature here has some epic, poetic name.
-But I didn't wrote them down while there, so I don't know.
+But I didn't write them down while there, so I don't know.
 This is some 1000+ years old pine.

 Hours passed, when…

-The clouds risen up a bit.
+The clouds rose up a bit.
 This caused a stream of happiness that recharged our will to explore further.